 One of the student leaders of Tiananmen protests, Chai Ling, said during an interview, “I wanted to tell them [students] that we were expecting bloodshed, that it would take a massacre, which would spill blood like a river through Tiananmen Square, to awaken the people.
 But how could I tell them this?
 How could I tell them that their lives would have to be sacrificed in order to win?”
 She escaped from China a couple of days before June 4, 1989.
 Listen to her — it’s quite ruthless and psychotic:

 A massacre was needed to bring down the communist party.
 When it didn’t happen, the narrative of massacre was created.
 Because perception is reality.
 History is written by winners.
 And the people with the best narratives are winners.
 It’s a feedback loop.

-Will China be better off with free speech, free press and more transparency?
+Will China be better off with more free speech, more free press and more transparent government?
 Absolutely.
 However, that’s a journey that the Chinese society has to take in its own terms.
 Only China can decide the speed and direction of its reforms.
 While the Tiananmen events are tragic, there’s no doubt that the Chinese people appreciate the incredible progress the country has made since 1989.

 [Updates from June 2020]